atsushieno/managed-midi/README.md

 ### UWP

-Almost untested.
+Almost tested.
 We need some app beyond proof of concept SMF player.

-### CoreMidiApi
+### CoreMidi

-Almost untested.
+Almost tested.
 We need some MIDI devices that work fine on our Mac environment.
 We never tried with iOS device yet.

 ### RtMidiSharp